 2. Get some sunshine

-Natural daylight plays a big role in our circadian rhythms.
-Soaking in the sun helps our brain know that it’s daytime and we need to be alert.
-That way, when it’s dark in our bedroom, our brain can tell our bodies to get to sleep.
+Natural daylight plays a big role in your circadian rhythm.
+Daylight makes your melatonin levels drop, helping your brain know that it’s daytime and you need to be alert.
+Then, when the sun sets, your body will know to produce melatonin, a natural sleep aid, which can make it easier to fall asleep.
 Plus, just being exposed to nature can have a range of positive health benefits.

-Try stepping outside right after you wake up, on your lunch break or when you get home from work!
-Aim for spending 30-45 minutes in the sunlight every day.
+Try stepping outside right after you wake up, on your lunch break or when you get home from work, and aim to spend 30-45 minutes in the sunlight every day.

 3. Cut back on caffeine